Subramaniam Badrinath

 Subramaniam Badrinath (born 30 August 1980) is a former Indian international cricketer.
 He is a right-handed middle order batter and an occasional right-arm off break bowler.
-He had represented the Indian cricket team and was named in the 30 man provisional squad for the 2007 Cricket World Cup but did not make it to the final squad.
+He represented the Indian cricket team and was named in the 30 man provisional squad for the 2007 Cricket World Cup but did not make it to the final squad.
 He has played for Tamil Nadu, Vidarbha, Hyderabad and South zone in domestic cricket.
 He has also played for Chennai Super Kings and Royal Challengers Bangalore in the Indian Premier League (IPL).
 He has also represented the Indian Board President's XI on several occasions.

 Early life and family

 Badrinath was born on 30 August 1980 to S Subramaniam and Karpakam at Madras, Tamil Nadu in a Tamil brahmin family.
 He did his schooling from Padma Seshadri Bala Bhavan and college at Guru Nanak College in Chennai.
 Badrinath is married to Suneethi Pinglay.